 If you are CFRA-eligible, you have certain rights to take BOTH PDL and a separate CFRA leave for reason of the birth of your child.
-Both leaves guarantee reinstatement - for pregnancy disability it is to the same position and for CFRA it is to the same or a comparable position - at the end of the leave, subject to any defense allowed under the law.
+Both Pregnancy disability leaves guarantees reinstatement to the same or a comparable position at the end of the leave, subject to any defense allowed under the law.
+CFRA leave guarantees reinstatement to the same or a comparable position at the end of the leave, subject to any defense allowed under the leave, subject to any defense allowed under the leave, subject to any defense allowed under the leave.